varun199520/Data-225-Team-2-Amazon-Data-Analysis-new-Power-Bi-Dashboard/README.md

 Tableau is used for data visualization and analysis, providing insights into Amazon categories and products based on archived and real-time datasets.

 ### Power BI Dashboard
-- View the interactive dashboard here: [Power BI Report](https://app.powerbi.com/view?r=eyJrIjoiMjg0ZTc3MTYtNmNkZi00Mjk5LTg0YjMtOGY5MzMzZjA5YTc0IiwidCI6Ijk4NGJiNWVmLTEyMmItNDU0NC05NzVkLTRhOWFjYTVhNGNjOCIsImMiOjZ9)
+- View the Power_bi dashboard here: [Power BI Report](https://app.powerbi.com/view?r=eyJrIjoiMjg0ZTc3MTYtNmNkZi00Mjk5LTg0YjMtOGY5MzMzZjA5YTc0IiwidCI6Ijk4NGJiNWVmLTEyMmItNDU0NC05NzVkLTRhOWFjYTVhNGNjOCIsImMiOjZ9)

 ## Analysis and Recommendation
 - Machine learning algorithms such as Decision Tree and Logistic Regression are utilized for sales forecasting and bestseller prediction.